He told me to go back. Twice.

 My return to Ecuador this year was going to be different.
 I went back to physical therapy to re-learn how to manage difficult hikes.
 For a year, my physical therapist designed obstacle courses on wobbly Bosu’s and rubber balls and narrow planks so I could be ready for this trip.
 I was not turning back.

 So I continued to lag behind.
 Others in the group were lagging too, but probably grateful that it was me getting the pressure from the naturalist and not them.
 Steve stayed behind me to make sure that I didn’t disappear in the rear of the group.
 There was no path or trail.
 You just had to find the best boulders to step on.
 Adding to the challenge were iguanas that were camouflaged against the rocks.
 I had to be careful not to puncture them with the point of my walking sticks or step on one.
 Not only would I probably break another leg, but doing so would be killing one of the mascots of the Galapagos.
-I’d have more than grumpy Paul coming after me.
+I’d have more than the grumpy naturalist coming after me.
 The rest of the world would chase me down with lighted torches.
 We didn’t practice with iguanas in physical therapy.

 The sun’s rays were pressing down on me so much my knees were sweating, and drops fell from my forehead underneath my bandana maneuvering their way into my eyes, burning them with salt.
 We didn’t practice this part in physical therapy where there was air conditioning.

 The group was ahead of us and around the bend where I couldn’t see them.
 I chose each rock carefully.
 Sometimes I had to stop and think of where I was going to place my right foot, keeping in mind where my left foot was going to go.
 Since the hiking accident, my ankle never fully recovered its mobility and will only bend so far and I’ve had to learn how to tackle hiking in a very different manner, which means I’m slow.
 But there was no way I was going to break my leg on this hike.
 For one thing, I’ve been through that trauma before and never want to go through the awful pain and inconvenience again.
 And the other reason?
-I wanted to prove the naturalist, Paul, wrong.
+I wanted to prove the naturalist wrong.
 I could do this.

 For a mile I plugged along, looking down at my feet as I navigated across the pathless boulders.
 There was no rhyme or reason to where you placed your foot.
 Everyone approached it differently and I tried to mimic the person in front of me if they were close enough, thinking that if they didn’t fall it was probably a good way to go.

 I heard my name.
 “Lisa!”
-It was Paul, my grumpy naturalist.
+It was my grumpy naturalist.
 “Here’s your Albatross,” he said as if we had been looking for lost keys.

 Our group stood around the rookery of 15 Albatross and whispered to each other as though we had just entered a temple.
 I thought about the conversation I had with Sofia, another naturalist, the previous day.
 I had mentioned to her that Steve and I live in different countries and see each other once a month.